 We are slightly obsessed with suncatchers in this house.
 I’ve shared our cute pumpkin suncatchers before but we’ve actually made loads more that *gasp* didn’t make it online just because I thought it might be overkill!
 I couldn’t help but share these sweet autumn leaf suncatchers though, both my kids loved making them and it was a great way to sit down and chat about the changing seasons with them.

 This is a post I originally shared a couple of years ago but with the weather being so autumnal at the moment (what happened to summer?!)
-I thought I’d share it again as it was so popular with my kids.
+I thought I’d share it again as it was so popular with my kids and I’ve added a little video to show how easy they are to make and if you scroll to the bottom you can see a little preview of our round up of 15 autumn suncatchers kids can make.
 This post also contains affiliate links

 Contact Paper / Sticky Back Plastic